Schema-Validated Structured Content

 Applies when

-• non-coding authors need comprehensible validation feedback
+• authors need comprehensible validation feedback

-• the team can agree what each field means
+• the team can agree what each field means and commit to maintaining a schema as content evolves

 Summary